mgawan/mhm2_staging/docs/mhm_guide.md

 but the command line is:

-`mhmxx.py --config test.config -k 45,63`
+`mhm2.py --config test.config -k 45,63`

-then MHM will run with *k*-mer lengths of 45 and 63.
+then MHM2 will run with *k*-mer lengths of 45 and 63.

 ## Advanced options <a name="advanced-options"></a>